SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 [[KBhBIO101Proteins]] are important biological structures formed by dehydrating multiple amino acids together.

 ## Polymerization
-The process by which Amino Acids get chained together to make [[KBhBIO101Proteins]] is called "Polymerization."
+The process by which Amino Acids get chained together to make [[KBhBIO101Proteins]] is called "Polymerization via Dehydration."

+Take two amino acids, take the H-O out of the alcahol, take the H out of the Amine.
+Fill the hole with the other one